microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/load-testing.md

 - **Artillery** (<https://artillery.io/>) - Write your scenarios in Javascript, executes a node application.
 - **Gatling** (<https://gatling.io/>) -  Write your scenarios in Scala with their DSL.
 - **Locust** (<https://locust.io/>) - Write your scenarios in Python using the concept of concurrent user activity.
 - **K6** (<https://k6.io/>) - Write your test scenarios in Javascript, available as open source kubernetes operator, open source Docker image, or as SaaS.
-Particulary useful for distributed load testing.
+Particularly useful for distributed load testing.
 Integrates easily with prometheus.
 - **NBomber** (<https://nbomber.com/>) - Write your test scenarios in C# or F#, available integration with test runners (NUnit/xUnit).
 - **WebValidate** (<https://github.com/microsoft/webvalidate>) - Web request validation tool used to run end-to-end tests and long-running performance and availability tests.